mehtaAnsh/MiniBank-Frontend/README.md

 - Amazon DynamoDB
 - AWS Amplify (for Auth)

-To run the code:
+To run the code, clone the repository and run the following commands:
-> npm install
+> npm install <br/>
 > npm start

 Please star the repository if it helped in any way!